 Wearing personal radiation measurement badges to measure dose exposure is crucial.

-Doctors and technicians are exposed to on-the-job radiation often on a daily basis.
+Doctors and technologists are exposed to on-the-job radiation often on a daily basis.
 It is critical to be aware of how much radiation the clinician is being exposed to, and some of the best methods of monitoring that exposure.

 Everyone is exposed to radiation from benign sources such as cosmic rays, radon, microwaves and cell phones.
 However, higher-energy short-wave radiation in many occupational sources can penetrate and disrupt living cells and increase cancer risk, so exposure must be monitored.
 The risk of cancer from radiation exposure reportedly increases as the dose of radiation increases.
 Anyone who works in a setting with a known radiation source is at risk.

 Any amount of radiation can be harmful in theory, but it’s generally accepted that low exposures carry low risk.
 When it comes to chronic radiation, however, experts don’t always agree on a safe level.
 This is especially true since some radiation effects, including cancer, may not show for years or decades after an individual has stopped being exposed.
 The Occupational Safety and Health Administration (OSHA) does have published standards, but they don’t answer the question of what is too much for each person.